grctest/BitNet-VSCode-Extension/README.md

 ## Known issues

-It's possible that Gemini 2.5 Pro is currently incompatible with this extension, if you're getting 'error 400 - bad request' errors when using Gemini 2.5 Pro try disabling the extension.
+It's possible that Gemini 2.5 Pro is currently incompatible with this extension, if you're getting 'error 400 - bad request' errors when using Gemini 2.5 Pro try disabling the model context protocol configuration in VSCode.

 This has proven to work with GPT 4.1 in Copilot recently.